PLANNING AND ZONING ORDINANCE

 - This ordinance shall not govern commercial TV/Radio broadcast facilities.

-Section IV: Essential Services and Public Utilities
+Essential Services and Public Utilities

 WCFs shall not be considered infrastructure, essential services, or public utilities, as defined or used elsewhere in the Town’s Ordinances and Regulations.
 Siting for WCFs, is a use of land and is subject to the Town’s Zoning Ordinance and all other applicable ordinances and regulations.